 The other day, at the yearly paella event at a friend’s cottage, I asked someone what she thinks about the overturn of Roe vs Wade by the US Supreme Court.
 I most definitely got a most definite answer.
 The right of women over their own bodies is non-negotiable.

 In retrospect, my question may have been provocative, as I expected a feminist answer and disregard for the constitutional aspects, but I was honestly hoping for a conversation about the implications of the decision.
 Instead, I got a non-negotiable position statement about the unalienable ‘rights’ of women.
 Yes, the pun was intended.
-Unalienable, as if it was right next to the pursuit of happiness.
+Unalienable, as if it was right next to life, liberty and the pursuit of happiness.

 There was no discussion.
 None.
 It intrigued me, so I asked the question from some more friends.